Honduran Americans: Military service

 Honduran-Americans have actively participated in U.S. military service since World War II.
 Some of them have participated North Africa allied operations, the Pacific War, Normandy, and the occupation of Japan.

 A well-known story is that of the Honduran U.S. soldier Luis Alemán Gomez that was part of the Allied occupation forces in Japan.
 A total of 13.7 percent of native (U.S.) Honduran-American males older than 16 years are in the military.
 Additionally, 769 Honduran-American non-citizen males serve in the military.
 Other conflicts where this Honduran Americans participated are the Gulf War, and the Afghan and Iraq wars.

+Cuisine

+Honduran American cuisine emphasizes the use of fresh ingredients and exhibits some resemblances to well-known dishes from other Hispanic cultures.
+Among the staple ingredients favored by Honduran Americans are rice, beans, corn, and flour tortillas, along with plantains, green bananas, various proteins such as chicken, pork, fish, and beef, tropical fruits, and fresh dairy items like cheese and table creams.
+The Garifuna community also includes cassava as a key staple ingredient.
+In contrast to Mexican cuisine, Honduran food is typically not spicy; however, individuals may choose to add a spicy condiment sauce to their plates based on personal taste.
+Additionally, pickled vegetables, referred to as encurtido, are offered as a condiment for meals.
+Dishes are generally well-seasoned with garlic and a variety of herbs and spices, resulting in a savory profile rather than a sweet one.
+A quintessential Honduran dish is the baleada, which consists of a folded flour tortilla filled with mashed beans and cheese or a Honduran cream known as mantequilla.

 Socioeconomics

 Michelle Fields political journalist who formerly wrote for The Huffington Post.

 Usually, Honduran-Americans live in areas with high economic growth and demand for employment in construction, domestic services, and other industries.
 Another part of Hondurans look for businesses, the most common being to create local restaurants where traditional food from their country can be served.
 These businesses are found in various cities in America.Others do business selling services such as repairs and maintenance, actively contributing to the American economy Many Honduran-Americans suffer discrimination, as other Hispanic groups do especially Afro-Hondurans.

 Honduran-American girls tend to spend more years in school than Honduran-Americans boys, in part due to pressure by their families on boys to start working at age 12 or 14.
 A total of 1,091 Honduran-Americans have a master's degree graduated in U.S. colleges, 862 have other professional degrees, and 151 have a doctoral degree.
 The majority of these individuals are women.